Partitioned K-nearest neighbor local depth for scalable comparison-based learning: Local depth and the cluster graph

 \subsection{Non-parametric approach to low-dimensional embedding and partitioning}

-Berenhaut, Moore and Melvin \cite{ber} describe a fully non-parametric algorithm called \textbf{partitioned local depth} (\texttt{PaLD}) which converts a family of partial orders $\{\preceq_x, x \in S\}$ into a matrix $(C_{x,y})_{x,y \in S}$ of \textbf{cohesion scores}, where for fixed $x \in S$, the row vector $(C_{x,y})_{y \in S}$ represents a disaggregation of a quantity called the \textbf{local depth} of $x$.
+Section \ref{s:pald} will be an overview of the non-parametric \textbf{partitioned local depth} (\texttt{PaLD}) algorithm by Berenhaut, Moore and Melvin \cite{ber}. \texttt{PaLD} converts a family of partial orders $\{\preceq_x, x \in S\}$ into a matrix $(C_{x,y})_{x,y \in S}$ of ``cohesion scores'', where for fixed $x \in S$, the row vector $(C_{x,y})_{y \in S}$ represents a disaggregation of a quantity called the ``local depth'' of $x$, defined below.
 The authors place the weight

 on each edge of the complete graph on $S$, and use standard force-directed graph embedding algorithms \cite{fru} to present a \textit{planar embedding} of $S$ for the purpose of visual comprehension. \texttt{PaLD} has ontological priority over methods which start with an explicit vector representation of the points in $S$, such as t-SNE \cite{maa} and UMAP \cite{mci}.
-Suppose there are two different metrics $\rho$ (or vector representations), which induce the same ranking system, i.e. $y \preceq_x z$ whenever $\rho(x, y) \leq \rho(x, z)$. \begin{enumerate} \item[(i)] Planar embedding supplied by vector-based methods may depend on the metric. \item[(ii)] \texttt{PaLD} gives an embedding depending only on the ranking system, not the metric. \end{enumerate}
+Suppose there are two different metrics $\rho$ and $\rho'$ (or vector representations), which induce the same ranking system, i.e. $y \preceq_x z$ whenever $\rho(x, y) \leq \rho(x, z)$, etc. \begin{enumerate} \item[(i)] Planar embedding supplied by vector-based methods may depend on the metric. \item[(ii)] \texttt{PaLD} gives an embedding depending only on the ranking system, not the metric. \end{enumerate}

 The cohesion scores supply a natural \textbf{cluster threshold}